centreon/centreon-documentation/cloud/getting-started/cloud-beyond-basics.md

 title: Centreon Cloud beyond basics
 ---

 Now that you have learned the basics about Centreon Cloud, you are ready to know more about how to use it.

 This list of features allows you to extend the experience!

 ## Invite other users

-Get information about the [CIAM](../ciam/ciam.md) (Customer Identity and Access Management): a module to manage user accounts.
+Get information about the [CIAM](../ciam/ciam.md) (Customer Identity and Access Management): the module to manage user accounts.

 ## Organize your monitoring